LegumeFederation/gcvit/README.md

 The GCViT UI is then accessible via web browser http://localhost:3000, while the GCViT API server is accessible at http://localhost:8080.

 _Any changes to the files on the host in `assets/`, `data/`, `ui/cvitjs/data`, `gcvit/src`, or the `ui/cvitjs/cvit.conf` file will be immediately reflected in the browser_.
-Changes to any other files will require rebuilding the container images and restarting the containers (`docker-compose up --build -d`).
+Changes to any other files will require rebuilding the container images and restarting the containers (`docker compose up --build -d`).

 To stop the GCViT service:

 ```
-docker-compose down
+docker compose down
 ```

 ## Running GCViT on a Production Server